-Product: Class 3R or 3B Lase er (laser produc cts with child a ppeal) Assessor: Participants laser p Participants laser pointers (advised by EMARS II TASK C group) Scenario Hazard Group Radiation Hazard Laser Typical injury Eye injury Injury scenario Two children play is the purpose to hoppils for more the it the eyes.
-Or ne of the childi en is hit direct tly into one of Severity of injury Injury: Temporary loss of Damage to sight, b Severity of injury: 2 (class 3R) 3 (cla ass 3B) Probability of injury Sub-probabili ity Step in scenario: ren play with 1,000000 , , , 2.
+Product: Class 3R or 3B Laser (laser products with child appeal) Assessor: Participants laser pointers (advised by EMARS II TASK C group) Scenario Hazard Group Radiation Radiation Hazard Laser Typical injury Eye injury Injury scenario Two children play is the purpose to h pupils for more the Two children play with the laser.
+They point directly to the eyes several times.
+It is the purpose to hit the eyes.
+One of the children is hit directly into one of the pupils for more than 1 second and gets temporary eye damage Severity of injury Injury: Temporary loss of Damage to sight, b sight (class 3R, ourn of cornea) (class 3B) Severity of injury: 2 (class 3R) 3 (cla ass 3B) Probability of injury Sub-probabil ity Step in scenario: 1.
+Two child ren play with the laser 1,000000 2.
+They sign the purpo 2.
 They sign directly to the eyes several times.
 It is the purpose to hit the eyes 3.
-One child 3.
 One child is hit directly into one of the pupils 0,125000 4.
-The exposure time is more than 1 second and the child gets temporary eye damage Overall probability (product of sub-probabilities) 0,0125 , , , , J (1/80) Risk Level (combination n of the severity of finjury and pr obability) Serious risk High risk Medium risk Low risk Combination of severit ty and probability t Probability of damage of Severity of in jury foreseeable lifetime of the product 1 2 3 4 High > 50 % High risk Serious risk Serious risk Serious risk ### ▼ > 1/10 Medium risk Serious risk Serious risk Serious risk ### 1/100 Medium risk Serious risk Serious risk Serious risk ### 1/1.000 Low risk High risk Serious risk Serious risk ### 1/10.000 Low risk Medium risk High risk Serious risk ### 1/100.000 Low risk Low risk Medium risk High risk ### 1/1.000.000 Low risk Low risk Low risk Medium risk ### Low < 1/1.000.000 Low risk Low risk Low risk Low risk ###
+The exposure time is more than 1 second and the 0,100000 child gets temporary eye damage Overall probability (product of sub- probabilities) 0,0125 (1/80) Risk Level (combinatio n of the severity of f injury and pr obability) Serious risk High risk Medium risk Low risk Combination of severit ty and probability to o risk level Probability of damage of luring the Severity of in jury foreseeable lifetime of the product 1 2 3 4 High > 50 % High risk Serious risk Serious risk Serious risk ### • > 1/10 Medium risk Serious risk Serious risk Serious risk ### 1/100 Medium risk Serious risk Serious risk Serious risk ### 1/1.000 Low risk High risk Serious risk Serious risk ### 1/10.000 Low risk Medium risk High risk Serious risk ### 1/100.000 Low risk Low risk Medium risk High risk ### 1/1.000.000 Low risk Low risk Low risk Medium risk ### Low < 1/1.000.000 Low risk Low risk Low risk Low risk ###